-Coconut Chicken with Sweet Chili Dipping Sauce ~ this 30-minute family meal is guaranteed to be a huge success.
-Serve it as an appetizer, too!
+Coconut Chicken with Sweet Chili Dipping Sauce is a Thai inspired 30-minute meal guaranteed to be a huge success.

 This Coconut Chicken is a variation of the more common Thai coconut shrimp.
 I say it all the time but I love cooking with chicken tenders and chicken cutlets as opposed to using the whole breast.
 When you cook them right they’re almost as delicate as fish, and their mild flavor can take on so many personalities, from a rich Marsala to this crunchy dish.
 When I buy chicken, though, I ‘m always extra careful to buy humanely raised meat.
 I’d much rather pay a little more and eat a little less.